Coolis1362/Python-Intro-For-GitHub-Newbies/README.md

 # Python

-In This Branch We Will Be Learning how to make fuctions In python
+In This Branch We Will Be Learning how to forever loops In python